dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 6/PSet6.md

 \end{tikzcd}
 \]

+which, up to conjugacy, fix the following intermediate field extensions:

 ## Problem 2
 We can note that since $f$ has 4 roots, the Galois group $G$ of its splitting field will be a subgroup of $S_4$.
 Moreover, $G$ must be a *transitive subgroup* of $S_4$, i.e. the action of $G$ on the roots of $f$ should be transitive.